 Her second book, "Staying In The Race," chronicles her journey through life with deafness and MS.

 Today Sue lives in Vermont with her hearing/special-skills dog, Katie.
 She is a public speaker and has given keynote addresses to groups such as Future Farmers of America, National Funeral Home Directors, AMWAY Corp as well as student councils, universities, civic groups and medical professionals.
 Although MS has slowed her down considerably, she is still very involved in her ministry Operation Silent Night, which gives food, clothing and blankets to the unsheltered homeless in Washington D.C.

 “It’s taken her so long to speak, now we can’t get her to shut up!”
 Bill Thomas, Sue’s father, is quoted as saying, tongue in cheek, on her website.
 To which many would respond, “thank goodness!”
 For those who are struggling with similar challenges, Sue’s voice — as well as the example she has set in her lifetime — is a blessing and an inspiration.

 Editor's note: This is the third and final article in our Women's History Month series on women with hearing loss who made history.
-If you've enjoyed this article, please read our first two articles: Alice CogswellCogswell and Linda Bove.
+If you've enjoyed this article, please read our other article: Linda Bove.